snowdrop/snowdrop-cloud-devex/README.md

 ## Push the code

-- As the Development's pod has been created and is running the `supervisord's application`, we will now push the local's code (pom.xml, src) to the pod using this command
+- As the Development's pod has been created and is running the `supervisord's server`, we will now push the code.

+- if we want to compile the project using maven within the pod, then we will copy the following resources within the pod : `pom.xml, src/ folder`
+  In this case, use the following command

   ```bash
   sb push --mode source
   ```

-  or the generated uberjar file located under `/target/application-name-version.jar`
+- To use your generated `uberjar` file located under `/target/application-name-version.jar`, then run this command :

   ```bash
   sb push --mode binary